 Uncovering the connections between molecular processes and high-level phenotypes is a major goal in biology.
 We pay special attention to genomic signatures that are linked to lineage-specific traits or human diseases.
 This can also increase the impact of the findings obtained from addressing the above two research lines.

-Representative work #3 By analyzing genomes from 48 avian species and other vertebrate outgroups, we identified millions of avian-specific highly conserved elements (ASHCEs), >99% of which reside in non-coding regions.
+Selected work #4 By analyzing genomes from 48 avian species and other vertebrate outgroups, we identified millions of avian-specific highly conserved elements (ASHCEs), >99% of which reside in non-coding regions.
 Further functional genomic analysis and validation experiments of ASHCEs led to discovery of important regulatory elements associated with avian-specific traits such as wings and feathers.
 See more in Seki*, Li*, et al. Nat Commun (2017).

 “Biologists must constantly keep in mind that what they see was not designed, but rather evolved.
 It might be thought, therefore, that evolutionary arguments would play a large part in guiding biological research, but this is far from the case.
 It is difficult enough to study what is happening now.
 To figure out exactly what happened in evolution is even more difficult.
 Thus evolutionary achievements can be used as hints to suggest possible lines of research, but it is highly dangerous to trust them too much.
 It is all too easy to make mistaken inferences unless the process involved is already very well understood.”